Vanderbilt Specialty Pharmacy Student Research Program

 Programming

-Programming for VSPRP includes an orientation and five didactic research meetings to help enrich student knowledge and experience with the research process.
-Didactic meeting topics include literature searching, data collection, abstract development, poster development, and manuscript writing.
-The VSPRP aims to have each of its students present their work at ASHP Midyear Clinical Meeting.
+Programming for VSPRP includes an orientation and six didactic research training sessions to help enrich student knowledge and experience with the research process.
+Didactic meeting topics include literature searching, data collection, abstract development, poster development, manuscript writing, and an overview of biostatistics.
+The VSPRP aims to have each student present a poster of their work at ASHP Midyear Clinical Meeting, or an equivalent national conference, and the program has developed a competitive travel scholarship to further support VSPRP students.

 Expectations